 - entities who are not so regulated whose corporate purpose is solely to invest in securities.

-- National, regional governments, central banks, and certain other public bodies;
+- National regional governments, central banks, and certain other public bodies;

 - legal entities which do not meet two of the three conditions specified in small to medium enterprise definition above and natural persons and small and medium size enterprises entered on the central bank register.

-- carried out transactions of a significant size on securities markets at a frequency of, at least, 10 per quarter over the four quarters immediately prior;
+- carried out transactions of a significant size on securities markets at a frequency of at least 10 per quarter over the four quarters immediately prior;

 - value of securities portfolio exceeds €0.5 million;